logic-ng/LogicNG/README.md

 ## Philosophy

 The most important philosophy of the library is to avoid unnecessary object creation.
-Therefore formulas can only be generated via formula factories.
+Therefore, formulas can only be generated via formula factories.
 A formula factory assures that a formula is only created once in memory.
 If another instance of the same formula is created by the user, the already existing one is returned by the factory.
 This leads to a small memory footprint and fast execution of algorithms.
 Formulas can cache the results of algorithms executed on them and since every formula is hold only once in memory it is assured that the same algorithm on the same formula is also executed only once.